EMERGING MARKETS-Brazil stocks extend rally on U.S. corporate outlook

-* Bovespa rebounds from early losses to rally for fourth straight day * Brazil's Bovespa up 0.53 pct, Mexico's IPC flat MEXICO CITY, July 18 Brazilian stocks reversed early losses on Thursday, tracking gains in global markets fueled by better-than-expected corporate earnings results on Wall Street.
-Chile's bourse, meanwhile, extended a four-session rally, while Mexico's IPC index was flat.
-Investors were encouraged by strong results from Morgan Stanley and UnitedHealth to push the Dow Jones industrials and S&P 500 to all-time highs on Thursday.
-An improvement in the outlook for U.S. stocks tends to support demand for higher-risk assets such as emerging market equities. * Brazil's Bovespa stock index opened lower but rebounded to close up 0.53 percent at 47,656.92.
-The Bovespa is up for the fourth straight day, which the index has not done since late May. * Shares of homebuilder PDG Realty SA jumped 4.32 percent to their highest level in two weeks, contributing most to the Bovespa's gains. * Mexico's IPC index rose just 0.01 percent to close at 40,245.31.
-The index is on track to log its sixth consecutive month of losses. * A 1.29 percent gain in shares of telecommunications firm America Movil, controlled by billionaire Carlos Slim, offset a 1.5 percent decline in shares of retail giant Wal-Mart de Mexico. * Chile's IPSA index rose 1.18 percent to close at 3,909.94, its highest level in two weeks.
-The index is on track for its first week of gains since June. * Shares of retailer Falabella boosted the index most, rising 2.21 percent.
-Latin America's key stock indexes at 2035 GMT: Stock indexes Daily YTD pct Latest pct change change MSCI Latam 3,218.56 0.66 -15.81 Brazil Bovespa 47,656.92 0.53 -21.81 Mexico IPC 40,245.31 0.01 -7.92 Chile IPSA 3,909.94 1.18 -9.10 Chile IGPA 19,337.21 1.02 -8.23 Argentina MerVal 3,376.89 -2.84 18.31 Colombia IGBC 13,410.12 0.79 -8.87 Peru IGRA 15,318.54 -0.05 -25.74
+* Bovespa rebounds from early losses to rally for fourth straight day * Homebuilders, commodities firms lead gains * Brazil's Bovespa up 0.98 pct, Mexico's IPC down 0.05 pct By Lucas Iberico-Lozada SAO PAULO, July 18 Brazilian stocks reversed early losses on Thursday, tracking gains in global markets fueled by better-than-expected corporate earnings results on Wall Street.
+Chile's bourse, meanwhile, extended a four-session rally while Mexico's IPC index was little changed.
+U.S. companies began to report second-quarter earnings earlier this month, with investors encouraged by strong results from Morgan Stanley and UnitedHealth to push the Dow Jones industrials and S&P 500 to fresh all-time highs on Thursday.
+An improvement in the outlook for U.S. stocks tends to support demand for higher-risk assets, such as emerging market equities.
+Brazil's Bovespa stock index opened lower, but rebounded to trade 0.98 percent higher at 47,873.82 points.
+The Bovespa is up for the fourth straight day, which the index has not done since late May.
+The Brazilian benchmark index has attracted mostly short-term investors in recent months due to uncertainties over the health of Latin America's largest economy, analysts said.
+"Many investors move quickly on any movements in the market, since performance has been so bad this year," said Guilherme Sand of Zenith Asset Management in Porto Alegre.
+Shares of homebuilder PDG Realty SA jumped 3.7 percent to their highest level in two weeks, contributing most to the Bovespa's gains.
+State-run oil company Petroleo Brasileiro SA, known as Petrobras, rose 1.2 percent as it extended a recent rally into a fourth day.
+Mexico's IPC index was near flat at 40,218.32 points as a 1.2 percent gain in shares of telecommunications firm America Movil offset a 0.8 percent decline in shares of retail giant Wal-Mart de Mexico.
+Chile's IPSA index rose 1.53 percent to 3,923.44, its highest level in two weeks, as shares of retailer Falabella rose 1.5 percent.
+Latin America's key stock indexes at 1530 GMT: Stock indexes Daily YTD pct Latest pct change change MSCI Latam 3,226.15 0.9 -15.81 Brazil Bovespa 47,873.82 0.98 -21.46 Mexico IPC 40,218.32 -0.05 -7.98 Chile IPSA 3,923.44 1.53 -8.79 Chile IGPA 19,382.04 1.26 -8.01 Argentina MerVal 3,367.75 -3.1 17.99 Colombia IGBC 13,340.71 0.27 -9.34 Peru IGRA 15,366.68 0.27 -25.51

 我们的标准: 汤森路透“信任原则